 (C) may not involve an incision into skin beyond the epidermis; may not be defined as a Class III or Class IV laser device in accordance with 21 C.F.R.
-1040.10 the proposed definitions whether the device had a registration requirement under the FDA; they were unable to find anything easily identifiable under FDA regulations which provided device registration.
+1040.10

-Ms. Osborne informed the board another problem encountered with the original language was withing confusing as the information is not easily accessible.
+Ms. Osborne informed the board another problem encountered with the original language was withing the proposed definitions whether the device had a registration requirement under the FDA; they were unable to find anything easily identifiable under FDA regulations which provided device registration.

-Ms. Osborne stated that the attempt to simplify and clarify in the original language made it a bit
+Ms. Osborne stated that the attempt to simplify and clarify in the original language made it a bit confusing as the information is not easily accessible.